-- Review and agree to the Usage of the Boards Computers, Network, Internet and Email application and agreement. - Use Board technology for curriculum-related/educational purposes only. - Demonstrate digital citizenship through the appropriate use of technology, as outlined in school's codes of conduct. - Ensure the security of their personal technology.
-The board is not responsible for devices becoming lost, damaged or stolen. - Respect the privacy of themselves and others by protecting all sensitive personal and confidential information contained on any digital device. - Take pictures or videos of other students under the direct supervision of a teacher and share them outside the classroom only with expressed teacher permission. - Be responsible for online actions and behavior on or off school property during or outside of the school day, as they have an impact on the school climate. - Report any inappropriate use of email, data or unauthorized technology to a teacher or administrator immediately. - Understand that computer use is a privilege, not a right.
+- Students 18 years of age and over must review and sign-off the Usage of the Boards Computers, Network, Internet and Email application and agreement. - Use Board technology for curriculum-related/educational purposes only. - Demonstrate digital citizenship through the appropriate use of technology, as outlined in school's codes of conduct. - Ensure the security of their personal technology.
+The board is not responsible for devices becoming lost, damaged or stolen. - Respect the privacy of themselves and others by protecting all sensitive personal and confidential information contained on any digital device. - Take pictures, recordings or live-stream of other students or staff under the direct supervision of a teacher and share them outside the classroom only with expressed teacher permission. - Be responsible for online actions and behavior on or off school property during or outside of the school day, as they have an impact on the school climate. - Report any inappropriate use of email, data or unauthorized technology to a teacher or administrator immediately. - Understand that computer use is a privilege, not a right.
+Students are responsible for any equipment they are issued or use. - Attend to the safety and security of any device issued to them (e.g., do not place laptops on the corner of a desk where they may be knocked over, do not use devices with food and drink nearby, do not deface any device by removing keys from keyboards). - Report any damage that occurs to a device that is in their possession.
+See Missing/Damaged Digital Device Form.

-e) PARENTS MUST:
+e) PARENTS/GUARDIANS MUST:

-- Complete the Board Student Application for Usage of the Boards Computers, Network, Internet and Email application and agreement. - Review any information provided by the school to the school community about the ethical use of the Internet and personal technology in our Catholic faith community. - Agree to support a safe and respectful learning environment by: - o Modeling respect, responsibility and civility online (digital citizenship). - o Being an active, positive participant in the online community. - Encouraging respectful and appropriate online behavior. - Consider and respect the privacy of other students/parents/school staff before posting pictures/videos online of school-sponsored events.
+- Complete the Board Student Application for Usage of the Boards Computers, Network, Internet and Email application and agreement for students under the age of 18 - Review any information provided by the school to the school community about the ethical use of the Internet and personal technology in our Catholic faith community. - Agree to support a safe and respectful learning environment by: - Modeling respect, responsibility and civility online (digital citizenship). - Being an active, positive participant in the online community. - Encouraging respectful and appropriate online behavior. - Respect the privacy of other students/parents/school staff before posting pictures/videos online of school-sponsored events.